 I had a hard time coming up with the proper title for this recipe.
-Not quite bread, not quite pudding, with aspects of a casserole… well, whatever you call it, it’s delicious.
+Not quite cornbread, not quite pudding, with aspects of a casserole… well, whatever you call it, it’s delicious.
 The texture depends upon whether you serve it warm from the oven or refrigerated the next day.
 Served warm, it’s like a bread pudding: soft, gooey, and very moist.
 Coming chilled from the fridge, it’s firm, dense, and still very moist.
 Either way, it’s a great addition to your dinner tonight, or make it ahead for Sunday brunch.
-Its lightly sweet and fresh corn flavor, with savory green chilies (or jalapeño if you like it spicy), lends itself to practically any table, and it’s a breeze to put together.
+Its lightly-sweet and fresh corn flavor, with savory green chilies (or jalapeño if you like it spicy), lends itself to practically any table, and it’s a breeze to put together.

 Here’s what you’ll need: